hennas/RevMusic/meetings.md

 # Meetings notes

 ## Meeting 1.
-* **DATE: 12.2.2020**
+* **DATE: 12.2.2021**
 * **ASSISTANTS: Iván Sánchez Milara**

 ### Minutes
 *Summary of what was discussed during the meeting*

--Going through the RESTful API introduction and the basic idea of our project; idea is good, but do not think about the final application, focus on the API itself
+- Going through the RESTful API introduction and t he basic idea of our project; idea is good, but do not think about the final application, focus on the API itself

--Do not worry much about authentication for registered users
+- Do not worry much about authentication for registered users

--Discussion about the next deadline, i.e., how to implement database, especially the role of tag; almost all information for database in section "main concepts"
+- Discussion about the next deadline, i.e., how to implement database, especially the role of tag; almost all information for database in section "main concepts"

 ### Action points
 *List here the actions points discussed with assistants*

--Define 'tag' concept into the wiki text with more detail
+- Define 'tag' concept into the wiki text with more detail

--Explain how the application would use the API in the use cases (one sentence)
+- Explain how the application would use the API in the use cases (one sentence)

--Put snippet of code that shows the use of hypermedia in example APIs
+- Put snippet of code that shows the use of hypermedia in example APIs

--Add example of actual clients using the Related Work APIs
+- Add example of actual clients using the Related Work APIs

 ### Comments from staff
 *ONLY USED BY COURSE STAFF: Additional comments from the course staff*

 ## Meeting 2.
-* **DATE:**
-* **ASSISTANTS:**
+* **DATE: 26.2.2021**
+* **ASSISTANTS: Iván Sánchez Milara**

 ### Minutes
 *Summary of what was discussed during the meeting*
+- Explaining the structure of our database
+- Assistant suggsted that a binary value could have been used for Tag's meaning
+- Discussing where, e.g., email format checking will be done
+- Going through the database tests.
+Our tests seemed good
+- Reminding that authentication is not necessary, and we should add it last
+- Discussed our implementation ideas for Deadline 3

 ### Action points
 *List here the actions points discussed with assistants*
+- Adding printed text to tests for Deadline 3

 ### Comments from staff
 *ONLY USED BY COURSE STAFF: Additional comments from the course staff*